Robinson–Patman Act

-The law grew out of practices in which chain stores were allowed to purchase goods at lower prices than other retailers.
+The law grew out of business practices in which chain stores were allowed to purchase goods at lower prices than other retailers.
 The amendment to the Clayton Antitrust Act prevented unfair price discrimination for the first time by requiring a seller to offer the same price terms to customers at a given level of trade.
 The RPA provided for criminal penalties but contained a specific exemption for "cooperative associations".
 Enforcement of the RPA's provisions began to decline beginning in the 1980s.

 Contents

 In general, the Act prohibits sales that discriminate in price on the sale of goods to equally-situated distributors when the effect of such sales is to reduce competition.
 Price means net price and includes all compensation paid.
 The seller may not throw in additional goods or services.
 Injured parties or the US government may bring an action under the Act.

 Liability under section 2(a) of the Act (with criminal sanctions) may arise on sales that involve: